sanskrit/raw_etexts_english/blogs/manasataramgini/2008-11-07_some-notes-on-the-tantra-raja-tantra.md

 +++
-title = "Some notes on the tantra-rAjaxa0tantra"
+title = "Some notes on the tantra-rAja tantra"

 +++
 The tantra-rAja is a key shrI-kula tantra that forms the basis for many